project-oak/oak/docs/remote-attestation.md

 # Remote Attestation

-A crucial advantage of Trusted Execution Environments is the ability to perform **Remote Attestation**.
+A crucial advantage of a Trusted Execution Environment (TEE) is the ability to perform **Remote Attestation**.
 It allows software to remotely check the TEE platform authenticity and also provides them with the information about the code running inside the TEE.
 And if the code of the application is **reproducibly buildable**, software can check that the TEE platform is running the application that is expected to run.

 One of the main components used in the remote attestation process is an **Attestation report**, which is a data structure signed by the TEE platform and containing information identifying the code that is running inside the TEE.
-This report can then be checked and signed by the **TEE platform provider** (e.g. AMD or Intel), which results in evidence that the code is running on a genuine TEE platform.
+This report can then be checked and signed by the **TEE Provider** (e.g. AMD or Intel), which results in evidence that the code is running on a genuine TEE platform.

 ## Overview